 All the aspects mentioned above should really persuade in one key thing to do: as the color is perhaps the most important tool affecting the level of usability and attractiveness of the product, every design solution should be tested properly, in different resolutions, on different screens, and under different conditions.
-Testing proves strong and weak sides of your choice before the product goes out on the market, gets discussed and loses the chance of stunning first impression in case of inefficient design solutions.
+Testing proves the strong and weak sides of your choice before the product goes out on the market, gets discussed, and loses the chance of a stunning first impression in case of inefficient design solutions.

-UX Design: How to Make user Interface Readable
+UX Design: How to Make User Interface Readable

 3C of Interface Design: Color, Contrast, Content

 Dark Side of UI: Benefits of Dark Background

 5 Basic Types of Images for Web Content

 User Experience: How to Make Web Interface Scannable